-At Sheppard Pratt, we work to ensure a smooth referral and transition process to help your patient find the right care they need to heal and recover.
+When you refer a patient, we work to ensure a smooth referral and transition process to help them find the right care they need to heal and recover.

 Hospital Admissions Process

 All patients coming to the hospital must be seen face-to-face by a licensed mental health professional in the 24 hours directly preceding admissions.
 This could be a psychiatrist, a psychologist, a licensed social worker, or a psychiatric nurse practitioner.